 The submission is supported by an Arboricultural Assessment dated December 2013.
+It is the same as previously submitted.
 The reports states that the tree survey and assessment of existing trees have been undertaken in accordance with BS 5837:2012 Trees in relation to design, demolition and construction.